KonduitAI/dl4j-dev-tools/codegen/README.md

     mixin.config("name")
     mixin.output("name")

 Mixins provide the facility to share commonalities between Ops.
+You can think of it like inheritance, especially when you declare the use of a mixin on Op definition.
+In contrast to normal (single) inheritance where only a single super class is possible, the mixin mechanism allows to "inherit" from multiple sources.

 You can define almost all the same things within a mixin that you can within an Op.
 The only things that *can not* be configured within a mixin are Op `name`, `libnd4jName` and `javaOpClass`.

 As mixins can be configured within the global context, you can share them across namespaces by defining them in their own file.
 If a mixin is namespace specific, you can also define it within the namespace context.